Analyze and compare, perform WiFi site surveys, fix issues with WiFi — all on your Android phone, tablet or Chromebook. You'll need Android 8.0+.

 Give your project a name (such as ‘My office’) and briefly describe your project (Description).

-Calibrate your map — chose any two points on the map, and then input the actual distance between them.
-Be sure to select the correct unit of measurement (feet or meters).
+Calibrate your map: select any two points on the map, enter the real distance between them, and confirm the correct measurement unit (feet or meters).

 Set the area type.
 Choose the size of your site (small, medium, large, x-large).